arri-cc/gcp-packet-capture/README.md

 5. Edit `terraform.tfvars` to reflect values for your environment, also overriding any default values you would like to change that are located in the `vars.tf` file.
 6. Run the plan `terraform plan -out tf.plan`
 7. If everything looks good, apply `terraform apply tf.plan`
 8. connect to the vm to run `tcpdump` via `gcloud compute ssh pcap-vm`.
-Traffic can be filtered using the commands [5]
+Here's a great guide to filtering traffic via `tcpdump` options [5]

 ## Todo